hubtfk/FireStore_Esp8266-Esp32_ReadData_AND_ControlLED/README.md

 - An ESP32 or ESP8266 board.
 - A Wi-Fi network with SSID and password.
-- A Firebase project with an API key and a Firestore database.
+- A Firebase project with an API key, Firestore database, and user authentication.
 - Arduino IDE with the necessary libraries installed.

 ### Installation